 Elimination diet, if specific triggers for dermatitis have not been found.

 Atopic dermatitis is a persistent ailment with a significant hereditary component.
 Some evidence indicates that the risk for developing this disease can be moderated through breastfeeding and allergen avoidance.
-In persons with established disease, effective management of symptoms is possible through combinations of topical ointments, diet modification, dietary supplements, and, if necessary, systemic anti-inflammatory (corticosteroid) treatment.
+In persons with established disease, effective management of symptoms is possible through combinations of topical ointments, diet modification, dietary supplements, and, if necessary, systemic medications.